abelcheung/rifiuti2/README.md

 ## Usage

-`rifiuti` is designed to be portable, and runs on command line environment.
+`rifiuti2` is designed to be portable, and runs on command line environment.
 Depending on relevant Windows recycle bin format, there are 2 binaries to choose (most users would probably want first one):